getsentry/sentry-java/docs/modules/spring.rst

         return new io.sentry.spring.SentryServletContextInitializer();
     }

-After that, your events should contain information such as HTTP request headers.
+After that, your Sentry events should contain information such as HTTP request headers.